DjangoForAll/Django-Course/Level_5/3_Models_in_Depth/Readme.md

 Similar to the `CharField`, The `TextField` is used to store charecters but `TextField` does not impose any restrictions on the size of the data, Boolean Fields store boolean values (True/False) , the default parameter can be used in any field to set the default value of the field.

 Now that we have a model created, we need to ask django to sync the schema with the database,

+> Note that you can have as many models as you want, You can try creating multiple classes if needed